AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
->If you are having an issue with accessing your cloud project, please submit the ticket for this issue through the regular channels.
-Do not send an email if you are able to Submit a ticket.
+>If you are having an issue with accessing your cloud project, submit the ticket for this issue through the regular channels.
+Do not send an email if you are able to submit a ticket.

 ### "Please verify your email address" error on the Magento Account page {#verify-email-address}